 Techniques that facilitate dream consciousness are usually categorized separately from methods used to perform out-of-body travel; in practice, however, it is apparent that the characteristics of dream consciousness and out-of-body travel are identical, which places both phenomena directly in the phase.
 These practices are difficult because, unlike other techniques, they do not involve specific actions that produce instantaneous results.
-A large measure of preparatory steps must be observed that require time and effort without any However, results. dream quarantee of consciousness techniques are not as difficult as direct techniques.
-Moreover, the majority of practitioners, whether using indirect or direct techniques, experience spontaneous awareness dreaming without having to apply techniques aimed at dream consciousness.
+A large measure of preparatory steps must be observed that require time and effort without any quarantee of results.
+However, dream consciousness techniques are not as difficult as direct techniques.
+Moreover, the majority of practitioners, whether using indirect or direct experience spontaneous techniques, awareness while dreaming without having to apply techniques aimed at dream consciousness.